 ABOUT THE BOARD

-WMRR is a member-driven, CEO-led, not-for-profit organisation governed by a Board of directors.
-WMRR’s Board currently has 10 Directors.
-Two members of the Board are elected to the offices of President and Vice President, and form the Executive Subcommittee.
-Five members of the board come from the peak industry members and carry special responsibilities.
+WMRR is a member-driven, CEO-led, not-for-profit organisation governed by a Board of Directors.
+WMRR’s Board currently has ten (10) Directors.
+Three (3) members of the Board are elected, including the President and Vice President.
+Up to five (5) members of the Board come from peak industry companies, with the remaining Directors being skills based to ensure the Board reflects the diversity of our essential industry.

-Directors of the Association are responsible for the strategic direction and governance of the organisation, and are expected to add value to the Association’s operations.
+Directors of the Association are responsible for the strategic direction and governance of the organisation.
+Board positions are voluntary, and the Board meets formally a maximum of six (6) times a year.
 Directors are required to have an understanding of the requirements of the Corporations Act 2001 and Directors’ obligations and duties, including the financial competence associated with holding the role of a Director.

 MEET THE BOARD